magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 What the hell is happening here?
 The `test-cljs` task evaluated all the project namespaces, even the ones from the used libs.
-The `test` task evaluates all the namespaces we defined in the project and for some reason it evaluated the portable test ones two times.
+The `test` task evaluates all the namespaces we defined in the project and for some reason it evaluated the portable ones two times each.

 Let's now see what happens if you force a bug in the `validators-test`
 namespace: